 FAQ

 To start with I'm experienced and have lots of good references.
 You get your written report the same day as the inspection.
-I'm licensed.
-I'm certified.
-I'm insured.
+I'm licensed and certified.
 Member in good standing of various home inspection organizations.
 My written report is both checklist and narrative, tailored to your home and includes digital pictures.

 Cost varies.
 My prices are generally more expensive than other inspectors.
 How big is the house or condo?
 How old is it?
 Is there an attic?
 Basement?
 Garage?
 Fireplaces?
 Central air conditioning?
 A well?
 Septic tank?
 Call me or go to my "CONTACT" page and provide me with the address of the house - I can punch up the listing and give you a price quickly.